 Millions of children are suffering in Yemen.

-Three-quarters of Yemen's population — including 11 million children — are in need of humanitarian assistance due to years of war inside the country, large-scale displacement and recurring climate shocks.
+More than 21.6 million people — including over 11 million children — are in need of humanitarian assistance due to years of war inside the country, large-scale displacement and recurring climate shocks.

 Yemen has become a living hell for children.
 Millions of parents don’t know if their children will survive from one day to the next.

-More than 1.7 million children have been driven from their homes by violence.
-There is widespread food insecurity; an estimated 2.2 million children are acutely malnourished, including 540,000 under age 5 suffering from severe wasting, which is life-threatening.
+Around 4.5 million people have been driven from their homes by violence.
+There is widespread food insecurity; an estimated 17.3 million people are experiencing high levels of acute food insecurity; in 2023, more than 288,000 children were admitted to UNICEF-supported therapeutic feeding centers suffering from wasting, which can be fatal if left untreated.
 There are regular outbreaks of cholera, measles, diphtheria and other vaccine-preventable diseases.

 Muhammed, 7, stands in the doorway of his family’s shelter at Al Sha’ab Camp in Aden, Yemen.